christroutner/slp-cli-wallet/README.md

 This is an npm library and Bitcoin Cash (BCH) wallet that runs on the command line.
 Add this library to your app to instantly give it the ability to transact on the BCH network!
 New to Bitcoin Cash?
-Learn the basics with [Mastering Bitcoin Cash](https://developer.bitcoin.com/mastering-bitcoin-cash/).
+Find educational resources on the [FullStack.cash Documenation page](https://fullstack.cash/documentation).

 This project has the following goals:
 - Create a code base for a wallet that is easily forkable and extensible by JavaScript developers.